bjork24/Unison/README.md

 ==========================

-Please view the [demo page](http://bjork24.github.io/Unison) to see how Responsive Comments conditional loading is implimented via Unison.
+Please view the [demo page](http://bjork24.github.io/Unison) to see how Responsive Comments conditional loading is implemented via Unison.

 Version History
 ===============